LEAF: Navigating Concept Drift in Cellular Networks: Local Error Approximation of Features (LEAF)

 \paragraph{KPI dispersion.} The dispersion of a KPI largely determines the appropriate mitigation approach and its aggression.
 If the dispersion of a KPI around the mean is high, it is more likely to be predicted wrong, and the forgetting and over-sampling strategy needs to be more aggressive.
-For example, for the target KPIs exhibiting the coefficient of variation higher than 1 (\eg, PU, CDR, GDR) in the latest dataset, we forget the samples of the original dataset with linear weights assigned in $E_p$.
+For example, for the target KPIs exhibiting a dispersion higher than 1 (\eg, PU, CDR, GDR), we forget the samples of the original dataset with linear weights assigned in $E_p$.
 In terms of over-sampling, we explicitly use non-linear (cubic) weights~\cite{lahiri2003resampling} of $E_L$ to focus on the regions of high error in the latest drifting instances.
 However, if the dispersion of a target KPI is low (\eg, DVol, DTP, REst), it does not require a focused over-sampling because of a denser and more even feature space.
 We forget the samples of the original dataset with over $95\%$ error, and use linearized weights of $E_L$ to over-sample the latest drifting instances.
-Note that these thresholds and sample fractions are optimal to our dataset and might need to be tuned for other datasets.
+Note that these thresholds and sample fractions are optimal for our dataset and might need tuning for other datasets, depending on their characteristics.

-\paragraph{End-to-end Example Mitigation Case Study.} Given our downlink volume use case, we demonstrate the mitigation performance of LEAF.
-Figure~\ref{fig:directed_leagram_mitigated} shows the mitigating effects of LEAF on CatBoost.
-Once the mitigation is triggered successfully at the beginning of December 2019, and also after October 2020, the under-estimation above 1e6 is eased through strategic forgetting and over-sampling.
-Between March 15th, 2020 and October 1st, 2020, and after October 2021 the extreme over-predictions above 0.75e6 are largely reduced.
-Overall, Figure~\ref{fig:directed_leagram_mitigated} shows a 32.68\% of reduction in $\Delta \overline{NRMSE}$ compared to Figure~\ref{fig:directed_leagram}, with a major mitigation focus of the errors at the tail.
-This demonstrates the effectiveness of this end-to-end mitigation strategy.